Recovery JSNA: COVID-19

 Source: Extracted from Coronavirus (COVID-19): getting tested - GOV.UK (www.gov.uk) on 12/03/2021

-PCR Testing capacity continues to include to meet demand, the average number of tests undertaken in seven day period and month are:
+PCR testing capacity continues to meet demand, and the average number of tests undertaken in Wiltshire within a seven day period for each month are:

-LFT testing started in Wiltshire in November 2020 and is currently averaging around 2,000 per day during the week and 700 at the weekend.
+Rapid lateral flow testing started in Wiltshire in November 2020 and in May 2021 was averaging around 8,600 tests per day during the week and 6,700 per day at the weekend.